Omcodes23/Resume-Website-Workshop/4-creating-website.md

 ## Summary

 Congratulations!
 You have successfully created a resume website entirely in the browser using HTML, CSS, github.dev, and GitHub Pages!
-You can continue to grow your web development skills by modifying this page, or exploring [content on Microsoft Learn](https://docs.microsoft.com/learn/paths/web-development-101/?WT.mc_id=academic-51109-ornella).
+You can continue to grow your web development skills by modifying this page, or exploring.